On the sup-norm of SL(3) Hecke-Maass cusp forms: Test functions in the pre-trace formula

-The required estimates for the inverse Helgason transform $k$ of our test function $\mathcal{F}\left(h_T^W\right)$ constructed in Section \ref{sec_test}, which will enable us to estimate the geometric side of the amplified pre-trace formula \eqref{eq_amplified_pre_trace} are given in the following proposition. \begin{proposition} Let $a$ be an element in a compact subset of $A$. \begin{itemize} \item If $a$ belongs to the closure of the positive Weyl chamber $A_+$ then
+the measure being the Plancherel one, where $c_3$ stands for the Harish-Chandra $c$-function.
+The required estimates for the inverse Helgason transform $k$ of our test function $\mathcal{F}(h_T^W)$ constructed in Subsection \ref{subsec_construct} which will enable us to estimate the geometric side of the amplified pre-trace formula \eqref{eq_amplified_pre_trace} are given in the following proposition. \begin{proposition} Let $a$ be an element in a compact subset of $A$. \begin{itemize} \item If $a$ belongs to the closure of the positive Weyl chamber $A_+$ then

 \item If $a$ belongs to the positive Weyl chamber $A_+$ then

 \item If $a$ satisfies $1\leq\alpha_1(a)\leq 1+O(1)/T$ and $\alpha_2(a)\geq 1+O(1)/T$ then

 \item If $a$ satisfies $\alpha_1(a)\geq 1+O(1)/T$ and $1\leq\alpha_2(a)\leq 1+O(1)/T$ then